aum123456/ss-mini-project/README.md

 * `input.o` represents the object file to be "loaded".

-* `output.mem` reresents state of memory.
+* `output.mem` represents state of memory.
 Initially blank.

 * `main.c` is the loader.